 Unusual vaginal discharge, itching, or odor

 Vaginal bleeding after menopause, pelvic pain

 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 What should I watch for while using this medication?

 Visit your care team for regular checks on your progress.
 You will need a regular breast and pelvic exam and Pap smear while on this medication.
 You should also discuss the need for regular mammograms with your care team, and follow their guidelines for these tests.

 This medication can make your body retain fluid, making your fingers, hands, or ankles swell.
 Your blood pressure can go up.
 Contact your care team if you feel you are retaining fluid.

-If you have any reason to think you are pregnant, stop taking this medication right away and contact your care team.
+If you may be pregnant, stop taking this medication right away and contact your care team.

-Smoking increases the risk of getting a blood clot or having a stroke while you are taking this medication, especially if you are more than 35 years old.
-You are strongly advised not to smoke.
+Talk to your care team if you use tobacco products.
+Changes to your treatment plan may be needed.
+Tobacco increases the risk of getting a blood clot or having a stroke while you are taking this medication.
+This risk is higher if you are 35 years or older.